 8*n*de, representing that one quarter of endorsements are being missed per level (and no skipped priorities).

-25 blocks, when assuming an attacker with a stake fraction of
+- for an attacker stake fraction of

 Forks starting now